- Compare

 Governance

-TON has no data, while Arbitrum governance is on-chain
+TON and Arbitrum governance are both on-chain

 Other Comparisons